zyxsachin/AccessibleEPUB/CHANGELOD.md

 Accessible EPUB changelog

-0.1.5
+0.1.6
+	-The exception caused when hitting a key in an empty editor is now removed -Fixed the error when inserting images with width and height 0.1.5
 	-Feature to seek position of editor with Header and Figures -Changed how tables appear in the standard